balajeetm/balajeetm.github.io/_posts/2017-03-18-pristine-logical-brain.markdown

 The **"Logical Brain"** on the other hand, personified as **"Mr. Logic"**, is a more thoughtful counterpart.
 He is a sequential processing engine, who is more analytical and methodical and handles every situation on merit.
 His intervention is more an after thought and mostly a second line of response.<br>
 Every step he takes is based on the available empirical data.
 His reactions are thus more conscious and requires a lot of voluntary effort and input.

 Remember, **"Mr. Pristine"** is always the first line of response, so when you are cornered and asked to choose a path, you will almost always choose the path of comfort for **"Mr. Pristine"**.
-So if I corner you and ask you to pick color, you will pick your favourite color.
+So if I corner you and ask you to pick a random color, you are sure to pick your favourite color.
 No surprises in that.<br>

 ## Left-Right Myth Revisited
 <hr>